Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 Main article: JWST ETC Calculations Page Overview

 The signal-to-noise estimates are carried out under the "Calculations" tab.
-This program requires NIRCam Short-Wavelength (SW) imaging, NIRCam Long-Wavelength (LW) Imaging, and MIRI Imaging calculations.
-For each calculation, we must specify the Scene (which we defined above), the Background, the Instrument Setup, the Detector Setup, and the Strategy.
+This program requires NIRCam short wavelength (SW) imaging, NIRCam long wavelength (LW) imaging, and MIRI imaging calculations.
+For each calculation, we must specify, in the calculations editor panel, the Scene (which we defined above), Background, Instrument Setup, Detector Setup, and Strategy.
 The aim will be to detect both galaxies with NIRCam exposure times from about 30 to 65 ks, where these approximate depths were pre-determined based on the numbers of high-z galaxies expected (see NIRCam Deep Field Imaging with MIRI Imaging Parallels).

 Table 2.
 Input Calculation Parameters